List of short-tenure Donald Trump political appointments

 This is a list of notably short political appointments by Donald Trump, the 45th and 47th president of the United States.

-The turnover rate in the Trump administration has been noted by various publications.
+The turnover rate in the first Trump administration has been noted by various publications.
 Several Trump appointees, including Michael Flynn, Reince Priebus, Anthony Scaramucci, and Tom Price, have among the shortest service tenures in the history of their respective offices.
 (Note: Excluding interim appointments.)

 This list excludes political appointees, White House staff and other officials of the federal government from previous administrations who left or were dismissed from their positions under Trump (such as James Comey or Sally Yates).